-5.2 Integration of individual provisions into the text of the Draft Local Area Plan and the Dún Laoghaire-Rathdown County Development Plan 2022-2028
+5.2 Integration of individual provisions into the text of the Local Area Plan and the Dún Laoghaire-Rathdown County Development Plan 2022-2028

-Various text-based provisions have been integrated into the text of the Draft Local Area Plan relevant to the protection of European sites through the Plan-preparation and AA and Strategic Environmental Assessment processes.
+Various text-based provisions have been integrated into the text of the Local Area Plan relevant to the protection of European sites through the Plan-preparation and AA and Strategic Environmental Assessment processes.

-In addition to the individual provisions integrated into the text of the Draft Local Area Plan, individual provisions relating to the protection of European sites have been integrated into the existing Dún Laoghaire-Rathdown County Development Plan 2022-2028.
+In addition to the individual provisions integrated into the text of the Local Area Plan, individual provisions relating to the protection of European sites have been integrated into the existing Dún Laoghaire-Rathdown County Development Plan 2022-2028.

-The most relevant text-based mitigation measures from both the Draft Local Area Plan and the Dún Laoghaire-Rathdown County Development Plan 2022-2028 are identified in Table 5.1 below.
+The most relevant text-based mitigation measures from both the Local Area Plan and the Dún Laoghaire-Rathdown County Development Plan 2022-2028 are identified in Table 5.1 below.

-Table 5.1 Measures that will protect European sites and their sustaining resources
+Appropriate Assessment for the Dundrum Local Area Plan 2023 for adoption Table 5.1 Measures that will protect European sites and their sustaining resources82